statgen/pheweb/README.rst

      pheweb phenolist extract-phenocode-from-fname '^/home/watman/(.*).epacts.gz$'
      pheweb phenolist unique-phenocode

-4. If you want to do more advanced things, like merging in more information from another file, email <pjvh@umich.edu> and I'll write documentation for ``pheweb phenolist``.
+4. If you want to do more advanced things, like merging in more information from another file, email pjvh@umich.edu and I'll write documentation for ``pheweb phenolist``.

-No matter what you do, please run ``pheweb phenolist.py verify`` when you are done to check that it worked correctly.
-At any point, you may run ``pheweb phenolist.py view`` to view the current file.
+No matter what you do, please run ``pheweb phenolist verify`` when you are done to check that it worked correctly.
+At any point, you may run ``pheweb phenolist view`` or ``pheweb phenolist print-as-csv`` to view the current file.

 4. Load your association files